Full or Partial Dentures

 If the patient is hesitant to go without teeth, immediate dentures can be used.
 These are made before the teeth extraction and are placed immediately after the teeth have been removed.
 Once the patient’s mouth heals and swelling has gone down from the removal, adjustments will be needed for the denture.

-Having dentures made and fitted is a process requiring several appointments over a few weeks.
-Several appointments are usually needed to get the shape and fit of the dentures to look natural on each individual patient.
+Having dentures made and fitted is a process that requires several appointments over a few weeks.
+Multiple appointments are usually needed to get the shape and fit of the dentures to look natural and feel comfortable for each individual patient.

-After receiving the new appliance, patients initially have more saliva and some soreness as your mouth gets accustomed to the new dentures.
-It’s possible you may have some difficulty talking or eating at first, but this subsides fairly quickly.
+After receiving the new appliance, patients initially have more saliva and some soreness as their mouths become accustomed to the new dentures.
+Some difficulty talking or eating may also be possible, but this subsides fairly quickly.

-With proper cleaning and maintenance, regular oral hygiene, and visits to Clinton Dental Center, your dentures’ life can be maximized.
+With proper cleaning and maintenance, regular oral hygiene, and visits to Clinton Dental Center, you can maximize the life of your dentures.